 The recharging time is one of the key features to look for in a power bank alongside others such as capacity, size, and ports.
 In this article, we’re exploring some of the fastest charging power banks we could find, listed in order of their recharging time, as well as the different fast charging technology used, as well as the most common fast-charging technologies in the market.

-The Apollo Traveller is by far the fastest charging power bank on the market today.
-It only takes 18 minutes to fully recharge its 5000mAh capacity.
+The ELECJET PowerPie P20 is by far the fastest charging power bank on the market today.
+It only takes 2.5 to fully recharge its 20000mAh capacity.
 This is lightning fast, compared to most other portable chargers in the same category.
-The amazing feat is achieved due to the modern Graphene composite technology used in building this battery.

-It also features Power Delivery and Quick Charge technologies to fast-charge your devices and it’s capable of delivering a maximum of 60W of power, enough to charge a laptop.
-On the downside, its capacity is quite small, just enough to charge a smartphone 1-3 times.
-Also, it’s a bit pricy given the small capacity, but this is a result of the high-tech Graphene composite materials.
+It also features Power Delivery and Quick Charge technologies to fast-charge your devices and it’s capable of delivering a maximum of 45W of power, enough to charge a laptop.
+It’s a bit pricy given the capacity, but this is a result of the features provided in this power bank.

 RAVPower 20000mAh 60W PD 3.0

 The RAVPower 20000mAh is a very good all-around power bank.
 In terms of recharging speed, it can get fully charged in just about 3 hours.
 Although it’s 1 hour slower than the E EGOWAY 27000mAh, it’s still very fast compared to other power banks of similar capacity.

 RAVPower is one of the leading brands when it comes to high-quality power banks and it does not disappoint with this model.
 It’s a sturdy build made out of highly resistant plastic for extra durability.
 As a consequence, it’s 7 ounces lighter than the E EGOWAY 27000mAh which comes with a metal case.